scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 The architecture consists of a system of related components, some of which are essential to set up end-to-end SCION connectivity.
 Core components are the data plane, the control plane, and the PKI.
 Add-ons provide additional functionality, security, or backward compatibility.
 Discussions at PANRG {{PANRG-INTERIM-Min}} showed the need to describe the relationships between components.
 This document, therefore, takes a look at each core component individually and independently from others.
-It focuses on describing its inputs, outputs, functionality, and properties.
+It focuses on describing its dependencies, outputs, functionality, and properties.
-It then touches on dependencies and relationships to existing protocols.
+It then touches on relationships to existing protocols.
 The goal is not to describe each component's specification, but to illustrate the engineering decisions that made SCION what it is and to provide a basis for further discussions and work.

 Before reading this document, please refer to {{I-D.dekater-scion-overview}} for a generic overview of SCION and its components, the problems it solves, and existing deployments.
 For an in-depth description of SCION, refer to {{CHUAT22}}.